dnesteryuk/whisperer/README.md

 ### Serializers for a response body

 When an external API is subbed with VCR, API response has some format like Json, XML or any other formats.
-Whisperer gem provides a way to point a serializer to be used while generating a VCR fixture.
-There are only 2 serializer:
+Whisperer supports possibility to convert factories into a format your external API uses.
+Such mechanism is provided by **serializers** which are used along with building a response body.
+Whisperer has only 2 serializers:

  - json
  - multiple json